Raguram-N/BillianceAI-2/README.md

 # 🤖 BillianceAI — Felina
-## Your 24×7 Personal Teacher — Any Time, Any Subject, Any Learner
+## Your 24×7 Personal Teacher — Any Time, Any where, Any Subject, Any Learner

 Felina is an AI-powered personal teacher that explains, guides, questions, evaluates, motivates, and coaches — just like a real mentor.